 As you sit down to read your favourite book, the quietness of sunrise hour allows you to prepare your heart and mind for the day ahead.

-You grab your hot cocoa and join with your love and best friends on the beach for breakfast/brunch.
+You grab your hot cocoa and join your friends on the beach for breakfast/brunch.